 A good therapist will stay calm during sessions and not show how much the client’s issues are impacting him or her.
 Still, it’s not like that stress magically evaporates.
 For a therapist to do their best work for their clients, it’s in the client’s best interest that their therapist also speaks to a therapist or a supervisor (who is also a therapist or licensed mental health provider) to ensure they’re doing everything in their power to be as supportive as possible.

 Most therapists have a supervisor who helps them treat clients, address ethical issues and ensures that they follow the rules of the bodies that licensed them.
 This supervisor is often a more experienced therapist who charges even higher rates.

 According to Gerhart, therapists pay supervisors directly if they are in a private practice, while agencies pay the supervisor if they are part of one.
 These fees can be additional or included in the supervisor’s salary.
 Online therapy networks pay their therapists for supervision services as well.

 But Don’t Despair — Here’s How to Receive Affordable Therapy

-Online therapy has the same efficacy as in-office therapy and is generally more affordable (it can cost as little as $32 per week).
+Online therapy has the same efficacy as in-office therapy and is generally more affordable.
 Part of the reason is because online therapists don’t have as many overhead costs as therapists who only work in an office.
 You can use an online therapy network like Talkspace to find a therapist or check if a therapist you know provides online mental health service.